Collection Development Policies

 Intellectual freedom:

-The Clark Library supports the tenets expressed in the American Library Association's Library Bill of Rights.
+The Clark Library supports the tenets expressed in the American Library Association's Library Bill of Rights, and strives to select library resources without prejudice or censorship.

 Copyright: